 How we employ Jetpack Lazy Images

-Now we are happy to use the Lazy Images module as an awesome enhancement that comes with the rest of Jetpack options.
-As for now it looks like a sustainable solution for hypothetically heavy websites with tons of photos.
+Now we are happy to use the Lazy Images module as an awesome enhancement that comes with the rest of the Jetpack options.
+As for now, it looks like a sustainable solution for hypothetically heavy websites with tons of photos.

 And this module does its job pretty cool, much better than other popular lazy load WordPress plugins.